 Just because you got lower rates this year doesn’t mean that rate will be the lowest next year.
 Premiums tend to go up each year without any reason.
 Spending a few hours dedicated to shopping for better insurance rates can result in a significant saving of money over the coming years.
 You can usually group them into two parts:

 - Life, health, dental, and vision – These are often part of your employer’s benefits package, and you can choose your coverage during the Open Enrollment Period.
 If not, or if you need additional coverage, be sure to put these on your calendar.

 - Home and auto – Here is an article I wrote on how you can significantly save money on your home and auto insurance.
 While you’re on the phone, you can also ask the insurance agent about your umbrella policy.

-- Umbrella – You should also consider getting an umbrella policy if your net worth exceeds the liabilities coverage amount on your car and home insurances.
+- Umbrella – You should also consider getting an umbrella insurance policy if your net worth exceeds the liabilities coverage amount on your car and home insurance.

 As you shop for better insurance rates, be sure to make adjustments to accommodate any changes in your situation.

 4. Shop Around for Better Checking and Savings Accounts